AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - When creating a new `reltable` without a header row in Author view, the table layout changes after a topic is added to the first cell, causing the next column to collapse and making it difficult to place related topics.
 (GUIDES-19555)
 - When an `xref` link is added to a small table cell in Author mode, the link does not stay contained within the cell and appears across adjacent cells in the same row.
 (GUIDES-5489)

+## Known issues

+Adobe has identified the following known issues for the 2026.05.0 release:

+- When a map contains an external `topicref` pointing to a non-DITA resource (such as `.html` or `.htm`), its preview is not displayed  in the Assets UI.
+(GUIDES-45409)
+- In the Assets UI, the content referenced through `conref` is not displayed for some topics, even though the preview appears correctly in the Editor.
+(GUIDES-45505)
+- When `xmleditor.uniquefilenames` property is enabled, new topics created using a template do not include the topic title.
+(GUIDES-44737)